nitanmarcel/waydroid-magisk/README.md

 3. `sudo apt update`
 4. `sudo apt install waydroid-magisk`
 5. run `sudo waydroid_magisk install` to install Magisk
   * `waydroid-magisk` can also be used as a manager.
-If you want to use Magisk Delta Manager instead use the install command with `--manager` argument.
+If you want to use Kitsune Mask Manager instead use the install command with `--manager` argument.
 6. start waydroid and run `sudo waydroid_magisk setup` to trigger first time setup.
-7. **To avoid any issues it's important to read [FAQ](#faq) before using Magisk Delta on waydroid.**
+7. **To avoid any issues it's important to read [FAQ](#faq) before using Kitsune Mask on waydroid.**

 ### From GitHub
 1. git clone `https://github.com/nitanmarcel/waydroid-magisk-installer/`